icypeas-tech/linkedin-cleaner/README.md

 ##  👨‍💻 Support

-If you have any questions or need assistance, feel free to get in touch with us.
-We're here to help and support you: support@icypeas.com
+If you have any questions or require assistance, don't hesitate to reach out.
+Our dedicated support team is here to help you every step of the way.
+Contact us at support@icypeas.com for prompt and reliable assistance.